-Often, technical products have a lot of nuance to how they operate.
+Often, technical products have a lot of nuance in how they operate.
 Products often do different things for different clients and can be set up and implemented in different forms.

-For instance, a software like airtable would be far more difficult to implement into a large organization than a small one.
+For instance, software like Airtable would be far more difficult to implement in a large organization than in a small one.
 Therefore, the sales team might require the assistance of a Solutions Consultant to help the prospect visualize how they will set up the software to play well with their business processes.

 Give a Product Demo